emhoracek/derbydrama.com/index.markdown

 and look for their character, as well as assigning numbers to four
 stats: AGILITY, POWER, DRAMA, and HEART.

-Just like a real roller derby bout, <cite>The Bout</cite> is broken up into two periods, each having multiple jams.
+Just like a real roller derby bout, <cite>Derby Drama</cite> is broken up into two periods, each having multiple jams.

 During a jam, each team rolls the Team Dice that will determine